All settings are stored in the URL. This is updated every time you make a change.

 The lateral path method can be configured to only consider "convex" paths that curve in a single direction and do not zig-zag.

-It is recommended to use a ray-receiver to find these situations and decide yourself the importance of these diffracted levels.
+It is recommended to use a ray-receiver to inspect vertical paths and decide yourself the importance of these diffracted levels.
 Read here for more information on using the ray-receiver

 Sound waves will be reflected or absorbed by the ground depending upon the frequency of the sound wave and how porous the ground is (indicated by the "Ground factor" value G).
 The barrier attenuation formula also accounts for ground effects.

 Insertion of a screening barrier will reduce the level of a source using the formulae of ISO9613-2.
-The guidance states that this reduction in any octave band is limited to 20dB in the case of a single screen or 25dB for two screens.
-ISO9613 only considers up to two screens, the two that are most effective, and all others are ignored.
+The guidance states that this reduction in any octave band is limited to 20dB in the case of a single screen or 25dB for multiple screens.

 You may want to disable this limit to see what effect it has on the final levels.